 Tiso, a massive outdoor shop in Glasgow, hires out 4-season hiking boots in all of their shops (Glasgow, Edinburgh, Aberdeen, Inverness, Aviemore and Perth.

-Rent-a-tent Scotland hires out camping equipment including tents, sleeping bags and sleeping mats.
+Active Outdoor Pursuits hires out camping equipment including tents, sleeping bags and sleeping mats.
+Explore Highland has a similar service in Inverness.
 The only thing I recommend is getting a thin sleeping bag inlay for hygienic reasons.
 This will also keep you warmer.

-Most other things on my camping packing list are either easy to borrow from friends or relatively cheap purchases, such as a headlamp or a pocket knife.
-Bringin a camping stove & gas canister gives you the luxury of brewing a hot cup of tea but is not an essential item on an overnight trip.
+Most other things on my hiking & camping packing list are either easy to borrow from friends or relatively cheap purchases, such as a headlamp or a pocket knife.
+Bringing a camping stove & gas canister gives you the luxury of brewing a hot cup of tea but is not an essential item on an overnight trip.

 The best tents for wild camping are light-weight and easy to pitch by yourself.
 I have this 1-2 person tent which is super easy and quick to pitch and take down, even when it’s windy.